AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-to meet the crimes of those who won or secured their empire by the assassination of all whom they feared, the passion for public diversions without the accomplishments of Nero, the brute strength of Commodus, or the dotage of Claudius.\" And he was the champion of endless punishment in the Sixth Century!
+to meet the crimes of those who won or secured their empire by the assassination of all whom they feared, the passion for public diversions without the accomplishments of Nero, the brute strength of Commodus, or the dotage of Claudius."
+And he was the champion of endless punishment in the Sixth Century!

-Justinian is described as an ascetic, a scholastic, and a pedant,
-\"neither beloved in his life, nor regretted at his death.\"
+Justinian is described as an ascetic, a scholastic, and a pedant, "neither beloved in his life, nor regretted at his death."

-The age of Justinian, says Lecky, that condemned Origen, is conceded to have been the vilest of the Christian centuries.
-The doctrine of a hell of literal fire and endless duration had begun to be an engine of tyranny in the hands of an unscrupulous priesthood, and a tyrannical emperor, and moral degradation had kept pace with the theological declination. \"The universal verdict of history is that it constitutes, without a single exception, the most thoroughly base and despicable form that civilization has yet assumed.\" Contrasted with the age of Origen it was as night to day.
+The age of Justinian, says **Lecky**, that condemned Origen, is conceded to have been the vilest of the Christian centuries.
+The doctrine of a hell of literal fire and endless duration had begun to be an engine of tyranny in the hands of an unscrupulous priesthood, and a tyrannical emperor, and moral degradation had kept pace with the theological declination.
+"The universal verdict of history is that it constitutes, without a single exception, the most thoroughly base and despicable form that civilization has yet assumed."
+Contrasted with the age of Origen it was as night to day.
 And the persons who were most active and prominent in the condemnation of the great Alexandrian were fit implements for the task.
-On this point the language of Farrar in *Mercy and Judgment* is accurate: "Every fresh study of the original authorities only leaves on my mind a deeper impression that even in the Fifth Century Universalism as regards mankind was regarded as a perfectly tenable opinion."
+On this point the language of Farrar in *Mercy and Judgment* is
+accurate: "Every fresh study of the original authorities only leaves on my mind a deeper impression that even in the Fifth Century Universalism as regards mankind was regarded as a perfectly tenable opinion."

 Thus the record of the times shows, and the testimony of the scholars who have made the subject a careful study concedes, that though there